linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 24.10.2025
+- Topic: UIID API v1
+- Directory: /posts/2025/October/24
+- Description: ``` Big news from Linkspreed!
+Our decentralized identity system UIID v1 is live, paving the way for Web4.
+With "Core IDs" and "Aliases," you control your data.
+And the best part: passwordless login thanks to Zero Knowledge Signatures for more security and convenience.
+Experience the future of digital identity with Linkspreed UIID v1! ```

 ### 23.10.2025
 - Topic: Web4 Studio API
 - Directory: /posts/2025/October/23